samarthdave/100-days-of-code/rules.md

-# Rules of the 100 Days Of Code Challenge
+# Rules of the ~~100~~30 Days Of Code Challenge :computer:

 ## Main Commitment
-### *I will code for at least an hour every day for the next 100 days.*
+### :one: *I will code for ~~at least an~~ (about) hour every day for the next ~~100~~30 days.*

 #### Start Date
-June 25th, 2016.
-[PUT YOUR DATE HERE]
+Wednesday, January 1st, 2020

 ## Additional Rules
-1. I will tweet about my progress every day -> using the hashtag #100DaysOfCode
+1. I don't really use twitter. ~~I will tweet about my progress every day -> using the hashtag #100DaysOfCode~~
-2. If I code at work, that time won't count towards the challenge.
+2. Personal projects count, not school. ~~If I code at work, that time won't count towards the challenge.~~
-3. I will push code to GitHub every day so that anyone can see my progress.
+3. I'll use the 2 day rule where I can't skip 2 consecutive days. ~~I will push code to GitHub every day so that anyone can see my progress.~~
-4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
+4. I will update the (Log)[log.md] with the day's progress and (usually) provide a link so that others can see my progress.
-5. I will work on real projects, facing real challenges.
+5. I will work on real projects.
 The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
 (If you've just started learning to code, read [FAQ](FAQ.md))

 ## Ideas to make this challenge more effective